Mukhtar-is/intership-data-analysis-forage-using-R/README.md

 For the past few years, Quantium has shared transactional and consumer data with a significant grocery brand.
 As a member of the Quantium analytics team, it is our duty to provide the business with valuable data analytics and insights to aid in strategic decision-making.

+# Overview
+This virtual experience program involves analysing chip purchases at supermarkets.
+The aim of this project was to evaluate different customers' purchasing behaviours and the performance of trial stores with a new layout to provide insights of customer preferences to the client and a recommendation of whether the trial has been successful.

 # Objectives:

 ## Task 1: Data preparation and customer analytics